Yingqi-Li-77/UltRAP-Net/README.md

 learning-based framework to reversely approximate tissue property representations with physics-constrained.
 The shared property is extracted from multiple B-mode images acquired with varying dynamic ranges.
 First, a feature extractor network is used to generate property maps, i.e., attenuation coefficient α, reflection coefficient β, border probability ρb, scattering density ρs and scattering amplitude ϕ, capturing the shared physics across distinct inputs, and one perturbation (p) map characterizing the variations caused by varying dynamic range.
-The α-ϕ maps are loosely regularized by rendering them forward to realistic US images using ray-tracingbased rendering.
+The α-ϕ maps are loosely regularized by rendering them forward to realistic US images using ray-tracing-based rendering.
 To further enforce the physics constraints, a ranking loss is introduced to align the disparity between two estimated p maps with the discrepancy between two distinct inputs.

 ## Preparation